Facebook to Offer Users New Way to Insult Friends and Family

 Earlier this week, Facebook announced plans to introduce a new “dislike” feature alongside its traditional “like” button.
 The new button will appear beside the thumbs-up icon included as part of all posts on its site, offering users a new way to insult their friends and family.

 “Now I can finally tell people what I really think of all those dead-parent posts,” said Clarissa, a Facebook user in Los Angeles, responding to the news.
-“Because I can’t stand those fucking posts, especially when they have spelling and grammatical errors.
+“Because I can’t stand those depressing posts, especially when they have spelling and grammatical errors.
 A dangling participle is no way to honor your dead mother.”

 Richard, a Facebook user in Miami, also welcomed the news.
-“I’m just sick of people trying to guilt trip me into liking their status updates with petitions about sex trafficking and childhood leukemia shit.
+“I’m just sick of people trying to guilt trip me into liking their status updates with petitions about sex trafficking and childhood leukemia and shit.
 A dislike button should help to put a stop to those things, I think.”

 The new button will likely cause some consternation among other users, as not everyone is as enthusiastic about the prospect of a dislike button.